lingtalfi/webmaster-wizard/README.md

 Features
 -------------

-- cool native tasks: download remote db, recreate remote db in local, apply sql patch to remote or local machine, ...
+- cool native tasks: download remote db, recreate remote db in local, apply sql patch to remote or local machine, resize all the images in a directory, rename files, ...
 - writing a new task is easy (native tasks are coded in php)
 - create your own alias
 - built on top of bash manager with phpManager plugin

-As far as I'm concerned, the main benefit of the webmaster wizard is probably that instead of typing long lines like this (which I personally don't alwyas remember by the way):
+> As far as I'm concerned, the main benefit of the webmaster wizard is probably that instead of typing long lines like this (which I personally don't alwyas remember by the way):